 - Drink clear liquids only after lunch.
 Clear liquids include items such as water, broth, juices without pulp, popsicles, and clear Jell-O. Talk to your doctor about which liquids are allowed.

 - Do not eat or drink after midnight the night before surgery:

 - You may also be asked to give yourself an enema to help clean out your bowel.
-This is a fluid that is introduced into the rectum to encourage bowel movements.

 - The day before the surgery: